aahnik/run-py-bot/README.md

 Your bot is now up and running, Enjoy ! 😊

+All the logs will have the timestamp of time-zone specified in the `start.py` file.

 To stop the bot, Press `Ctrl+C`.
 <!-- once to stop scheduler and once to stop make -->